syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/ports.md

 ## Add ports when initializing nodes

 To add a connection port, define the port object and add it to node’s ports collection.
 The `offset` property of port accepts an object of fractions and used to determine the position of ports.
-The following code illustrates how to add ports when initializing the node.

 {% if page.publishingplatform == "aspnet-core" %}